samgar2/individual-review-project/README.md

 Description:

-- A website featuring Jane Austen's books and characters, where I got to explore my creativity and showcase the full-stack web-development skills I'd learned thus far in my bootcamp.
+- A website featuring Jane Austen's books and characters, where I got to explore my creativity and showcase the full-stack web development skills I'd learned thus far in my bootcamp.

 Features: